kazapawel/SimpleAudioPlayer/README.md

 * Drag and move files in playlist
 * Random order play
 * Loop playlist
-* Displaying trags and info
+* Displaying tags and info
 * Drag and move sliders

 Libraries: